cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 ### 9.1 Deployment Sequence

-The deployment of the Police & Thief ecosystem contracts should follow this specific sequence to ensure proper dependency resolution:
+The deployment of the Faction Wars ecosystem contracts should follow this specific sequence to ensure proper dependency resolution:

 1. **AlstraToken**
    - Deploy base token first as it's needed by most other contracts